Dr Grace Huxford

 Teaching

 I teach across all levels of the BA, MA and PhD courses here at Bristol.
-My teaching has included units on Britain’s Cold War, the global aftermath of the Second World War, war and society in the twentieth-century Britain and Europe, oral history, the 'voice' in social history, public history, and histories of life-writing and selfhood.
+My teaching has included units on Britain’s Cold War, the global aftermath of the Second World War, war and society in the twentieth-century Britain and Europe, oral history, the 'voice' in social history and public history.

 Research Supervision

-I greatly enjoy supervising PhD and MPhil students and currently supervise doctoral research on: British communities in Berlin during the Cold War (AHRC funded with Imperial War Museum); the modern history of tattoos and tattooing in the British Army; humanitarianism and the BBC External Services during the Cold War; and the militarised landscapes in Britain during the long Second World War.
+I greatly enjoy supervising PhD and MPhil students and currently supervise doctoral research on: British soldiers' experiences of Berlin during the Cold War (AHRC funded with Imperial War Museum); women in the Royal Air Force in the late twentieth century (AHRC funded with the RAF Museum); the modern history of tattoos and tattooing in the British Army; and militarised landscapes in Britain during the long Second World War.

 My past doctoral research students include: